 Studiotopia – Art meets Science in the Anthropocene

-STUDIOTOPIA implements an inverse art and science residency model where scientists from diverse disciplines respond to an open call to work alongside and learn from leading European artists.
-The residency programme aims to create an experimental space where scientists and artists can exchange ideas, learn from each other, develop methods for transdisciplinary collaboration, and create speculative solutions to sustainable development.
-The purpose of the programme is also to formulate a clearer understanding of how artists and scientists can work together, and how such interactions can contribute to achieving the UN Sustainable Development Goals.
+STUDIOTOPIA implemented an inverse art and science residency model where scientists from diverse disciplines responded to an open call to work alongside and learn from leading European artists.
+The residency programme aimed to create an experimental space where scientists and artists could exchange ideas, learn from each other, develop methods for transdisciplinary collaboration, and create speculative solutions to sustainable development.
+The purpose of the programme was to formulate a clearer understanding of how artists and scientists can work together, and how such interactions could contribute to achieving the UN Sustainable Development Goals.

 Ars Electronica nominated artists Kat Austen and Maja Smrekar to host selected scientists-in-residence.